CSCfi/pouta-openshift-cluster/README.md

 ### Heat stack updates

-If you want to update an existing Heat stack to, say, add more minion nodes, then you can set allow_heat_stack_update to true when running the provisioning or the site playbooks:
+Normally only base stack is updated when running site or provisioning playbooks.
+In case you need to update an existing Heat stack, set the corresponding variable (allow_heat_stack_update_*) to true.
+See the description for provision.yml for a list of variables

+Here is how you would update the stack for ssdnodes, e.g. for scale up purposes:

-    ansible-playbook site.yml -e "allow_heat_stack_update=true"
+    ansible-playbook site.yml -e '{allow_heat_stack_update_node_groups=["ssdnode"]}'

+Note that some configuration changes like VM image may result in all VMs in the stack to be reprovisioned.
+Be careful and test with non-critical resources first.

 ## Deprovisioning